9QIX/HTB-SOCAnalystPrerequisites/I. Linux Fundamentals/III. Workflow/VII. Regular Expressions.md

 Let's practice regular expressions using the `/etc/ssh/sshd_config` file on the Pwnbox instance.

+## Grouping Operators

+- `()` : The round brackets are used to group parts of a regex.
+Within the brackets, you can define further patterns which should be processed together.

+- `[]` : The square brackets are used to define character classes.
+Inside the brackets, you can specify a list of characters to search for.

+- `{1,10}` : The curly brackets are used to define quantifiers.
+Inside the brackets, you can specify a number or a range that indicates how often a previous pattern should be repeated.

+- `|` : Also called the OR operator and shows results when one of the two expressions matches.

+- `.*` : Also called the AND operator and displays results only if both expressions match.

 1. Show all lines that do not contain the `#` character.

 ```bash